Ar4l/superparams/readme.md

 > [!WARNING]
 > Python-native `multiprocessing` shares the `Hyperparams` data with each process *by pickling it!*.
 This is woefully inefficient, and poses a massive bottleneck if sharing >10MB data.
 Consider refactoring such that each `run` method instantiates this data itself.
 >
-> In the future, I may do a refactor that shares the data more efficiently; but this is not trivial in Python.
-See https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory
+> In the future, I may do a refactor that shares the data more efficiently; but this is not trivial in Python and definitely not possible in all cases.
+See [Python docs](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory).

 ###### Flexibility